Melania Trump breaks silence over Donald’s assassination attempt

 Editor

-Melania Trump broke her silence on the assassination attempt against her husband Donald Trump.
+Melania Trump has broken her silence over the assassination attempt on her husband Donald Trump, making an impassioned plea for Americans to come “together as one”.

-“When I watched that violent bullet strike my husband, Donald, I realized my life, and Barron’s life, were on the brink of devastating change,” the former first lady wrote, referring to the harrowing shooting on July 13 at Trump’s rally in Butler, Pennsylvania.
+“When I watched that violent bullet strike my husband, Donald, I realized my life, and Barron’s life, were on the brink of devastating change,” the former first lady wrote in a statement shared on X on Sunday.

 “I am grateful to the brave secret service agents and law enforcement officials who risked their own lives to protect my husband,” she said in a statement.

+Follow our live blog for updates on the aftermath of the assassination attempt on Donald Trump

-She called for unity across the country in the wake of the tragedy: “I am thinking of you, now, my fellow Americans.
+Melania went on to call for unity across the country in the wake of the shooting at Trump’s rally in Butler, Pennsylvania, on Saturday – a shooting that he survived but which left one spectator dead and two others critically injured.

+“I am thinking of you, now, my fellow Americans.
 We have always been a unique union.
-America, the fabric of our gentle nation is tattered, but our courage and common sense must ascend and bring us back together as one.”
+America, the fabric of our gentle nation is tattered, but our courage and common sense must ascend and bring us back together as one,” she wrote.

 The former first lady described her husband as a “generous and caring man who I have been with through the best of times and the worst of times.”

+He threw his fist in the air while blood dripped across his face from his ear.
+Agents then led him to safety offstage and rushed him away in his motorcade.

+The presumptive GOP nominee later said a bullet struck his ear and thanked God for preventing “the unthinkable from happening.”

-One spectator was killed in the incident and two others were critically injured, authorities have said.
+One spectator was killed in the incident and two others were critically injured, authorities said.

+The gunman was fatally shot by Secret Service agents on the scene.

+In her statement, Melania expressed her sympathies to the families of the victims killed and injured in the shooting.

 “To the families of the innocent victims who are now suffering from this heinous act, I humbly offer my sincerest sympathy,” she wrote.

-The former first lady, who has been largely absent from the campaign trail, posted her statement on X on Sunday morning.
+The former first lady has been largely absent from her husband’s campaign trail as he tries to take back the White House in November.

+Last month, she recently hosted a swanky fundraiser in Manhattan for Log Cabin Republicans.

+Her heartfelt statement comes after months of mounting speculation that the former first couple could be heading for divorce.
+The former model has shied away from the public eye — especially after her husband left the White House.

+She also did not show up at the former president’s criminal hush money trial in Manhattan in May.
+The presumptive GOP nominee admitted at the time: “It’s very hard for her.”

 It’s not immediately clear if Melania attended the Butler rally.
-The Independent has emailed a Trump campaign spokesperson.
+The Independent has emailed a Trump campaign spokesperson for more information.

-Her husband was just starting his rally around 6pm on Saturday when a rapid succession of shots ripped through the venue.

-Trump fell to the ground, ducking behind his podium.
-Secret Service rushed onto the stage, grabbed the former president by the arms, and helped him up to standing position.
-He threw his fist in the air while blood dripped across his face, stemming from his ear.
-Agents then led him to safety offstage.

 Join our commenting forum